- Cool the burn under cool running water for at least 20 minutes.

 Even minor-seeming household burns sometimes require professional help.
 Call 112 or Nova Ambulans (0216 339 00 39) without delay in these situations: [2]

-- The burned area is larger than the person's palm.
+- The burned area is larger than the person's palm (the palm equals roughly 1% of total body surface area).
+[6]

 - The burn involves the face, hands, feet, genital area, or joints.